-Allows you to set a different (by default, more aggressive) ratio for determining whether larger hbase.hstore.time.to.purge.deletes

-StoreFiles are included in compactions during off-peak hours.
+Allows you to set a different (by default, more aggressive) ratio for determining whether larger StoreFiles are included in compactions during off-peak hours.
 Works in the same way as hbase.hstore.compaction.ratio.
 Only applies if hbase.offpeak.start.hour and hbase.offpeak.end.hour are also enabled.